lemocla/neon-hangman/documentation/testing/user_stories_testing.md

   - ### **Introduction**:

-    Testings of user stories are  set on the user’s journey across the website and cover interactive elements, as well as the responsiveness of the website across different devices and browsers.
+    Testings of user stories are  set on the user’s journey across the website and cover all interactive elements, as well as the responsiveness of the website across different devices and browsers.
     User stories were tested manually.

-     [click here](../../README.md#TESTING) to go back to the main section of the ReadMe.
+     [Click here](../../README.md#TESTING) to go back to the main section of the ReadMe.

   - ### **As new player, I want a responsive website so that I can access the game on different devices.**

     - #### **T01 Acceptance criteria**
-        - When I visit the website using my device, all content is visible and,
+        - When I visit the website using my device, all contents are visible and,
-        - On a mobile or table, the game area is visible at all time and,
+        - On mobiles or tablets, the game area is visible at all time and,
-        - On a mobiles or tablets in portrait mode, game elements are rearranged vertically and the game area is visible without scrolling.
+        - On mobiles or tablets in portrait mode, game elements are rearranged vertically and the game area is visible without scrolling.

     - #### **T01 Result:** PASS